bradgwest/paap/write/paper.md

 which can be especially frustrating in this context.
 An art expert employing DCEC for artwork similarity analysis would logically ask why two images are similar or dissimilar.
-DCEC's feature space is uninterpretable and the analyst must resort to tangential methods like pixel analysis to interpret the results.
-Using a more conventional, feature engineering approach, the art analyst could easily answer this question with simple tools, such as a similarity matrix.
+DCEC's feature space is uninterpretable and the analyst must resort to tangential methods like pixel analysis or use metadata summaries by cluster to interpret the results.
+Using a more conventional, feature engineering approach, the art analyst could easily answer this question with simple tools, such as a similarity matrix or by visualizing the features by cluster.
 Compared to other unsupervised clustering methods, DCEC is computationally slow and expensive.
 On a relatively small dataset we needed to run this algorithm on a remote machine with specialized hardware.